Laws of Quantum Programming

 \subsection{Organisation of the Paper}

 The paper is organised as follows.
-For convenience of comparing the laws of quantum programming with their classical counterparts, we briefly review some basic laws of classical programming in Section \ref{sec-classical-laws}.
-The three-layer framework of quantum programming is described in Section \ref{sec-framework}.
-Our laws of quantum programming are developed from Sections \ref{sec-laws-circ} through \ref{sec-nondet}.
-In Section \ref{sec-laws-circ}, various algebraic laws for quantum circuits at the bottom layer of our quantum programming framework are presented.
+For convenience of comparing the laws of quantum programming with their classical counterparts, we briefly review some basic laws of classical programming in Section~\ref{sec-classical-laws}.
+The three-layer framework of quantum programming is described in Section~\ref{sec-framework}.
+Our laws of quantum programming are developed from Sections~\ref{sec-laws-circ} through~\ref{sec-nondet}.
+In Section~\ref{sec-laws-circ}, various algebraic laws for quantum circuits at the bottom layer of our quantum programming framework are presented.
 The normal form of quantum circuits is also shown there.
-The laws for purely quantum programs at the second layer of our programming framework are introduced in Section \ref{sec-laws-prog}.
+The laws for purely quantum programs at the second layer of our programming framework are introduced in Section~\ref{sec-laws-prog}.
 In particular, the normal form of finite quantum programs is proved there.
-In Section \ref{sec-recur}, several laws for quantum loops and recursive quantum programs are established, including the fixpoint characterisation of quantum loops and the loop-based realisation of tail recursion in quantum programming.
-Some laws for deterministic quantum programs given in Sections \ref{sec-laws-prog} are generalised to nondeterministic quantum programs in Section \ref{sec-nondet}.
+In Section~\ref{sec-recur}, several laws for quantum loops and recursive quantum programs are established, including the fixpoint characterisation of quantum loops and the loop-based realisation of tail recursion in quantum programming.
+Some laws for deterministic quantum programs given in Sections~\ref{sec-laws-prog} are generalised to nondeterministic quantum programs in Section~\ref{sec-nondet}.
 Several new laws about nondeterministic quantum programs are also given there.
 In Section~\ref{Sec-Refine}, we present a series of laws for refinement of quantum programs.
 To show the effect of the laws developed in this paper, a more sophisticated example is given in Section~\ref{sec-app} where the principle of deferred measurements is formally derived using our laws.
-The formalisation of all these laws in the Coq proof assistant is presented in Section \ref{sec-coq}.
-The related works are discussed in Section \ref{sec-related}.
+The formalisation of all these laws in the Coq proof assistant is presented in Section~\ref{sec-coq}.
+The related work is discussed in Section~\ref{sec-related}.
 A brief conclusion is drawn in Section~\ref{sec-concl}, where we also point out some topics for future research.